 Jumbo loans pick up where Conventional Fannie Mae and Freddie Mac high balance loan limits end.
-Depending on your county, the limits can range from $548,250K to $822,375K.
+Depending on your county, the limits can range from $726,200 to $1,089,300.
 Rates on jumbo loans are typically higher than conforming loans because banks or investors take on 100% of the risk as they usually keep the loan until it is paid off.
 Jumbo loans are most commonly used to purchase more expensive homes and high-end custom construction homes.
 Typically Jumbo loans require a higher down payment than traditional loans in addition to higher scores.
 Your ideal profile for a JUMBO loan is 30% or more down payment and scores over 780.
-If you are in the lower 700’s your rate will be much higher.
+If you are in the lower 700’s and putting only 20% down, your rate will be much higher.

 I always pre-underwrite my Jumbo clients’ loans because there is so much competition on the upper end inventory that we must close as fast as a cash buyer to be competitive.
 This means the only thing that needs to be done is an appraisal.